christophebe/crawler.ninja/README.md

  * Function triggers when an Http error occurs for request made by the crawler *
  * @param the http error
- * @param the http resource object (contains the uri of the resource)
+ * @param the http resource object (contains the url of the resource)
  * @param callback(error)
  */
 Plugin.prototype.error = function (error, result, callback) {